 Role: Site Finding / Feasibility / Planning

-This single turbine development in Pembrokeshire involved Renewables First in each of the pre-installation phases, including site finding, project feasibility and the all important planning application.
-Norvento managed the process of installing the turbine.
+This single turbine development in Pembrokeshire involved Renewables First in each of the pre-installation phases, including site finding, project feasibility and the all-important planning application.
+Norvento managed the turbine installation.

-The site was originally assessed for a 500 kW turbine, yet in the end the 100 kW option was pursued, as this was most suitable and matched an existing turbine in an adjacent field.
+Originally assessed for a 500 kW turbine, in the end the 100 kW option was considered most suitable, partly as this scale matches an existing turbine in an adjacent field, thereby minimising visual impact.

 The installed turbine is a Norvento nED 100 turbine.
-The nED 100 turbine is a good-looking, high quality, durable, direct drive, variable-speed machine with an enviable record for reliability.
+The nED 100 turbine is a good-looking, high quality, direct drive, variable-speed machine with an excellent record for reliability.
 The turbine hub height is 24.5 metres, with a blade tip height of 35.4 metres.
 The rotor diameter is 22 metres.
-With a mean hub height wind speed of 6.8 m/second, the 100 kW turbine is expected to generate 351,880 kilowatt-hours (kWh) per annum.
-To put this into context, this is equivalent to the amount of electricity consumed by approximately 95 average Welsh households.
+With a mean hub height wind speed of 6.8 m/s, the 100 kW turbine is expected to generate 35,000 kWh) per year.
+To put this into context, this could power 95 average Welsh households.

-The development brings roughly 32 square metres of an unused field into productive use by generating renewable energy to be distributed to the local population via the National Grid.
-The grid connection itself runs underground from the turbine to the boundary hedge (approximately 85 m), then via a new overhead run along the hedgeline for 340 m in a westerly direction to connect to the nearest existing overhead pylons.
-The 5 new pylons comprise a single pole with a three-phase 11 kV line.
-There is also an underground cable linking the wind turbine to an on-site control cabinet.
+The development brings roughly 32 square metres of an unused land into productive use by generating renewable energy and exporting it to the National Grid.
+The grid connection runs underground from the turbine to the boundary hedge, then via a new overhead run along the hedgeline for 340 metres to connect to the nearest 11 KV lines.

 Want to install a wind turbine?